On the accuracy of HI observations in molecular clouds -- More cold HI than thought?: Abstract

 \section{Abstract}

-We present a study of the cold atomic hydrogen (HI) content of molecular clouds simulated self-consistently within the SILCC-Zoom project for solar neighbourhood conditions.
+We present a study of the cold atomic hydrogen (HI) content of molecular clouds simulated within the SILCC-Zoom project for solar neighbourhood conditions.
 We produce synthetic observations of HI at 21~cm including HI self-absorption (HISA) and observational effects.
-We find that HI column densities, $N_\rmn{HI}$, of $\gtrsim$10$^{22}$~cm$^{-2}$ are frequently reached in molecular clouds and that the HI gas reaches temperatures as low as $\sim$10~K. We show that HISA observations typically tend to underestimate the amount of cold HI in molecular clouds by a factor of 3 -- 10 and produce an artificial upper limit of observed $N_\rmn{HI}$ values around 10$^{21}$~cm$^{-2}$.
-Based on this, we argue that the cold HI mass in molecular clouds could be a factor of a few higher than previously estimated.
+We find that HI column densities, $N_\rmn{HI}$, of $\gtrsim$10$^{22}$~cm$^{-2}$ are frequently reached in molecular clouds with HI temperatures as low as $\sim$10~K. Hence, HISA observations assuming a fixed HI temperature tend to underestimate the amount of cold HI in molecular clouds by a factor of 3 -- 10 and produce an artificial upper limit of $N_\rmn{HI}$ around 10$^{21}$~cm$^{-2}$.
+We thus argue that the cold HI mass in molecular clouds could be a factor of a few higher than previously estimated.
 Also $N_\rmn{HI}$-PDFs obtained from HISA observations might be subject to observational biases and should be considered with caution.
-We demonstrate that the underestimation of cold HI in HISA observations is due to both the large HI temperature variations and the effect of noise in regions of high optical depth.
-In general, we find optical depths of cold HI around 1 -- 10 making optical depth corrections essential.
+The underestimation of cold HI in HISA observations is due to both the large HI temperature variations and the effect of noise in regions of high optical depth.
+We find optical depths of cold HI around 1 -- 10 making optical depth corrections essential.
 We show that the high HI column densities ($\gtrsim$10$^{22}$~cm$^{-2}$) can in parts be attributed to the occurrence of up to 10 individual HI-H$_2$ transitions along the line of sight.
-However, also for a single HI-H$_2$ transition, $N_\rmn{HI}$ frequently exceeds a value of 10$^{21}$ cm$^{-2}$, thus challenging 1-dimensional, semi-analytical models.
-This can be attributed to non-equilibrium chemistry effects, which are included in our models, and the fact that HI-H$_2$ transition regions usually do not possess a 1-dimensional geometry.
+This is also reflected in the spectra, necessitating Gaussian decomposition algorithms for their in-depth analysis.
+However, also for a single HI-H$_2$ transition, $N_\rmn{HI}$ frequently exceeds 10$^{21}$ cm$^{-2}$, challenging 1-dimensional, semi-analytical models.
+This is due to non-equilibrium chemistry effects and the fact that HI-H$_2$ transition regions usually do not possess a 1-dimensional geometry.
 Finally, we show that the HI gas is moderately supersonic with Mach numbers of a few.
-The corresponding non-thermal velocity dispersion can be determined via HISA observations with an uncertainty of a factor of $\sim$2.
+The corresponding non-thermal velocity dispersion can be determined via HISA observations within a factor of $\sim$2.